OUC-VAS/Celeb-DF-PP/README.md

 ## Getting Started 🏁
 > [!NOTE]
 > - Most of the methods are implemented following the default settings and pre-processing procedures in **[DeepfakeBench](https://github.com/SCLBD/DeepfakeBench)**.
 We also provide our retrained but unpublished **[pre-trained weights](https://github.com/OUC-VAS/Celeb-DF-PP/releases)** of DeepFakeBench to facilitate evaluation and testing.
 > - **Celeb-DF++** is implemented within the framework of DeepfakeBench.
-The provided code should be placed in the corresponding folders in DeepfakeBench, and test/train on DeepfakeBench as well.
+The provided code should be placed in the corresponding folders of DeepFakeBench, replacing the original files as needed, and test/train on DeepfakeBench as well.

 ## Comparison of DeepFake Video Benchmarks ⚔️
 <p align="center">